Friday, December 28, 2007

 Story time is no mere frill.
 As I read an surge (you should pardon the expression) of articles on the struggles of schools trying to meet the requirements of No Child Left Behind, I find myself thinking about the many institutions within the community that contribute to the education of children.
 As the African elders said, and Hillary Clinton echoed, it takes a village.

-of the children's librarian.
+Story times provide toddlers with socialization, the development of an attention span, and exposure to a wide range of books, not to mention familiarity with the friendly face of the children's librarian.
 In addition, they give mothers and dads a chance to gather together, a break from the isolation of the home.
 With more parents working, the demand for story time doesn't go down; it goes up, since work schedules tend to vary, necessitating the involvement of both parents.
 We have some dedicated dads who bring their children to story time.

 I live in a town south of Norwich which, a few years ago, allowed its citizens to be bamboozled by a misinformation campaign that ultimately meant passing on the establishment of a strong central library in favor of the preservation of the small village libraries.
-When the dust settled, the
+When the dust settled, the library for the largest of these villages had been shut down.
+So much for the preservation of small village libraries.

 In my town are many children who find themselves hard pressed to keep up with their peers in wealthier towns.
 It's short-sighted to think that the job of developing literacy is that of the schools alone.
 Parents have a vital stake, as do community institutions, the chief of which is the public library.